 - Extra light or sound sensitivity, blurred vision or a ringing in the ears.

 - General mental fatigue.

 - Changes in your regular pattern of sleep.

 The more severe any type of injury you have suffered and the more serious or long-lasting effects on your health and quality of life, the higher the amount of head injury compensation you could be awarded.
 As such, when looking at more serious and severe head injuries, the symptoms below will usually indicate a more serious injury and a higher award:

-- Being unconscious for a period which could last several hours.
+- Being unconscious for a period that could last several hours.

 - Suffering convulsions and/ or seizures.